 Wear shoes or boots with good treads and spread sand, rock salt, or kitty litter on your sidewalk or driveway to increase traction and reduce the likelihood of slipping during snow removal.

 Take it easy

 It's easier to remove a light layer than to wait until the storm is over and you're facing a large, densely packed pile.
 If the snow is deep, take a light layer off the top rather than tackling the full depth.
 When shoveling, take a break every ten to fifteen minutes.
 Walk around, straighten your back, drink some water to stay hydrated.
 Listen to your body!
-At the first sign of pain, discomfort, or shortness of breath, STOP!
+At the first sign of lower back pain, discomfort, or shortness of breath, STOP!

 Have you thought about a snow blower?

 When used correctly, a snow blower puts less stress on your lower back than shoveling.
 You can use the power of your legs to push the snow blower while keeping your back straight and knees bent.

 “The good news is that with the proper precautions and technique and with a doctor's agreement that you are fit enough to shovel, a moderate amount of snow shoveling is good exercise,” says Dr. Chang.
 “Fifteen minutes of shoveling counts as moderate physical activity and keeping these tips in mind, you can make the best of a winter chore and reduce the likelihood of injury.”